Characterizing downwards closed, strongly first order, relativizable dependencies: Preliminaries

 All the dependency atoms widely studied in the literature -- functional dependence, inclusion, independence and so on -- are relativizable.
 This can be verified by observing that they have the following, stronger property: \begin{Definition}[Closed-World Dependencies] A dependency $\D$ is \emph{closed} \\\emph{world} if, for all sets of elements $M$ and all relations $R$, if $M' = \{m \in M: \exists \tuple a \in R \text{ s.t. } m \in \tuple a\}$ is the set of all elements occurring in any tuple of $R$ then

-\end{Definition} This notion is related to the \emph{closed-world assumption} employed in database theory and knowledge representation: in short, if $\D$ is closed-world the validity of some atom $\D \tuple v$ in a team $X$ cannot be affected by the existence (or non-existence) in the model of elements that do not appear as possible values of $\tuple v$ in $X$.
+\end{Definition} This notion is related to the \emph{closed-world assumption} employed in database theory and knowledge representation, and it is also similar (albeit not identical) to the notion of \emph{dependencies closed under substructures} of \cite{kontinen2016decidability}: in short, if $\D$ is closed-world the validity of some atom $\D \tuple v$ in a team $X$ cannot be affected by the existence (or non-existence) in the model of elements that do not appear as possible values of $\tuple v$ in $X$.

 It is easy to see that the dependencies examined so far are all closed-world.
 A first order, unary dependency notion that is not closed-world is \emph{non-totality} $\NT = \{\langle M, P\rangle : P \not = M\}$, corresponding to the atoms $\M \models_X \NT (t) \Leftrightarrow X(t) \not = M$.
 Indeed, if $\langle M, P\rangle \in \NT$ and we restrict $M$ to the set $M'$ of the elements which occur in $P$ then $(M', P) \not \in \NT$.
 However, non-totality is definable in terms of constancy, which \emph{is} closed-world: